TakenCdosG/chefs/wp-content/plugins/pricing-deals-pro-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1.1 - 2015-09-28 =
+* Fix - Autoadd Free item for product not yet in cart.

+= 1.1.1 - 2015-09-26 =
+* Enhancement - Compatibility with woocommerce-measurement-price-calculator now available.

+= 1.1.0.9 - 2015-07-31 =
+* Fix - Other rule discounts = no
+* Fix - improve efficiency for Rule Discounts activated by Coupon

 = 1.1.0.8 - 2015-07-25 =
 * Fix - Wp-admin Rule editing - if advanced field in error and basic rule showing,